Interleukin 17F

-Interleukin 17F (IL-17F) is signaling protein that is in human which is encoded by the IL17F gene and is considered a pro-inflammatory cytokine.
+Interleukin 17F (IL-17F) is a signaling protein in humans, which is encoded by the IL17F gene and is considered a pro-inflammatory cytokine.
 This protein belongs to the interleukin 17 family and is mainly produced by the T helper 17 cells after their stimulation with interleukin 23.
-However, IL-17F can be also produced by a wide range of cell types, including innate immune cells and epithelial cells.
+However, IL-17F can also be produced by a wide range of cell types, including innate immune cells and epithelial cells.

 The IL17F gene is located on chromosome 6p12 and was discovered in 2001.
-This cytokine can be secreted as disulfide-linked homodimer or heterodimer.
+This cytokine can be secreted as a disulfide-linked homodimer or heterodimer.

 Function and signaling

 IL-17F is involved in the development of inflammation and host defense against infection by inducing the expression of genes that encode other proinflammatory cytokines, such as tumor necrosis factor, interleukin 1, interleukin 6 and some members of the colony-stimulating factor family.
 IL-17F can also induce expression of chemokines, such as CXCL1, CXCL5, interleukin 8, CCL7 and others, thereby promoting inflammation and neutrophil recruitment.
 IL-17F signaling can also lead to antimicrobial peptide and matrix metalloproteinase production.
-The target cells of IL-17F are epithelial cells, fibroblasts, keratinocytes, synoviocytes and endothelial cells.
+The target cells of IL-17F are epithelial cells, fibroblasts, keratinocytes, synoviocytes, and endothelial cells.
 These cells express IL-17RA and IL-17RC, which are the receptors IL-17F binds.
 IL-17F shows a broad tissue expression pattern, including the lungs, where it may be associated with the pathogenesis of asthma.
 IL-17F employs Act1 and TRAF6 as its signal transducers to induce the expression of the pro-inflammatory cytokines and chemokines in many different cell types.
 IL-17F signaling also activates the MAP kinase pathway and leads to the activation of NF-κB, MAPK-AP-1 and C/EBP.

 IL-17F is highly (55%) homologous to interleukin-17A (IL-17A).
 These two molecules bind to the same receptors and are very likely to have similar biological functions.
 IL-17A and IL-17F are often co-expressed.
 However, IL-17F is a weaker inducer of pro-inflammatory cytokine expression and is produced by a wider range of cell types than IL-17A.
-Another difference lies in the binding affinities for their receptors: IL-17A binds more strongly to IL-17RA, IL-17F to IL-17RC.
+Another difference lies in the binding affinities for their receptors: IL-17A binds more strongly to IL-17RA and IL-17F to IL-17RC.

-The interleukin 17 family members are among the effector cytokines of Th17 immune response.
-This immune response protects hosts from pathogens at epithelial and mucosal tissues including the skin, lung, and intestine.
+The interleukin-17 family members are among the effector cytokines of Th17 immune response.
+This immune response protects hosts from pathogens at epithelial and mucosal tissues, including the skin, lung, and intestine.
 The Th17-type immune response is directed primarily against extracellular bacteria.
 IL-17F as an effector cytokine of Th17 cells is involved in host defense against bacterial infections.
 It has many mechanisms by which it helps resist bacteria.
 IL-17F has the ability to stimulate the production of defensins and other antimicrobial peptides; it can also resist bacteria through production of pro-inflammatory cytokines and chemokines that attract neutrophils and other effector cells.